-5.0 NON DOMESTIC RATES (NNDR) QUARTER 2 2017/18
+5.0 NON DOMESTIC RATES (NNDR)

-- 5.1 There are no Non Domestic Rate debts over £10,000 for which Cabinet approval for write off is sought. - 5.2 The amounts written off under delegated powers in accordance with the policy thresholds are as follows: There are no cases under £100.
-There are no cases between £100 and £1,000.
-There are eight cases between £1,000 and £10,000 which amount to £33,950.26.
-Of these, one case has absconded (£7,013.51), six cases are insolvent (£25,162.72) and one case is uneconomical to collect (£1,774.03). - 5.3 As with the recovery of Council Tax, for Business Rates, writing off debt is only ever considered as a last resort.
+- 5.1 There are two Non Domestic Rate debts over £10,000 for which Cabinet approval for write off is sought amounting to £38,100.02.
+Both cases are where the company/individual has become insolvent. - 5.2 The amounts written off under delegated powers in accordance with the policy thresholds are as follows: There are no cases under £1,000.
+There are five cases between £1,000 and £10,000 amounting to £14,212.30, all of which are insolvent. - 5.3 As with the recovery of Council Tax, for Business Rates, writing off debt is only ever considered as a last resort.
 Often companies, sole traders or partnerships become insolvent and the Council is prohibited from taking any further action as all of their outstanding debts are included within the Administration, Liquidation or personal bankruptcy. - The Council follows the same recovery process for Business Rates as for Council Tax.
 However, once the Council has obtained a Liability Order there are only a limited number of enforcement actions that can legally be pursued.
 In most cases, where a payment arrangement or contact cannot be made, the Council refers the case to external Enforcement Agents.
 If they are unsuccessful, the Council then has three further options to consider before putting the debt for write off.
 These options are: - Committal (For sole traders and partnerships only) - Security for Unpaid Rate (this is the equivalent of a Charging Order on a property but this can only be done with the ratepayers agreement) - Insolvency Proceedings